Printed . This content is updated regularly, please refer back to https://bcfsa.ca to ensure that you are relying on the most up-to-date resources.

 Learn how to adequately assure title, utilities and services:

 - Policy Statement 4 — Adequate Arrangements — Title (PDF, DOC)

-- Policy Statement 6 — Adequate Arrangements — Utilities & Services (PDF, DOC)
+- Policy Statement 6 — Adequate Arrangements — Utilities & Services (PDF, DOCX)

 Developers provide disclosure statements to describe what they are building for consumers.
 Disclosure statements should plainly and accurately represent all material facts about the development.

 The Superintendent of Real Estate can issue orders and levies against a developer if a disclosure statement is found to be inadequate.